romaissaMe/romaissaMe/README.md

 <h4 align="left">Hi there👋!
 I'm Roumaissa, currently on a journey towards a master's degree in AI. <br>
-  With a background in computer science and software engineering, I've found my passion in the fascinating worlds of Robotics and AI</h4>
+  With a background in computer science and software engineering, I thrive on tackling intricate AI and software engineering challenges</h4>

 ###